-These studies indicate a low toxicity of KTX 0101 and of the sodium salt of BHB by the IV route of administration.
+These studies indicate a low toxicity of KTX 0101 and of the sodium salt of D-BHB by the IV route of administration.
 The osmotic load, sodium levels, volume load and tonicity of the solution (solution not defined in the report other than to say it was mildly to markedly hypertonic) were all considered to have contributed to the findings in the toxicological assessments.

-Oral 28-day and developmental toxicity studies of (R)-3-hydroxybutyl (R)-3-hydroxybutyrate, published by Clarke et al. (2012).33
+6.3.2 Oral 28-day and developmental toxicity studies of (R)-3-hydroxybutyl (R)-3-hydroxybutyrate)

-Available data indicates that (R)-3-Hydroxybutyl (R)-3-hydroxybutyrate is rapidly hydrolyzed to BHB and 1,3-butanediol in the gut; the latter is then further metabolized to BHB and acetoacetate in the liver.33 Therefore, the subchronic and developmental studies described below on this BHB ketone ester are considered relevant to the toxicity of BHB.
+As previously mentioned, available data indicates that (R)-3-Hydroxybutyl (R)-3hydroxybutyrate is rapidly hydrolyzed to D-BHB and 1,3-butanediol in the gut; the latter is then further metabolized to D-BHB and acetoacetate in the liver (1 mol of the test article is equal to 2 mol BHB).^{31, 32} Therefore, the subchronic and developmental studies described below on this BHB ketone ester are considered relevant to the toxicity of D-BHB.

-A 28-day feeding study was conducted according to GLP and the study design and sample sizes were "based on" the US FDA Redbook 2000:IV.C.3a in Crl:WI (Wistar) rats.
-Males (337-357 g) and females (200-225 g), 9 weeks of age, were randomized into groups (10 animals/sex/group) to receive a test diet containing the test article (30% of calories from ketone ester), or one of two control diets, carbohydrate (CHO) (69% of calories from CHO of which 14.5% was added corn starch) or fat (34% of calories from fat of which 5.8% was added palm oil).
+A 28-day feeding study was conducted according to GLP and the study design and sample sizes were "based on" the US FDA Redbook 2000:IV.C.3a in Crl:WI (Wistar) rats.32 Males (337-357 g) and females (200-225 g), 9 weeks of age, were randomized into groups (10 animals/sex/group) to receive a test diet containing the test article (30% of calories from ketone ester), or one of two control diets, carbohydrate (CHO) (69% of calories from CHO of which 14.5% was added corn starch) or fat (34% of calories from fat of which 5.8% was added palm oil).
 The diets were matched for protein content.
 During the test period, the ketone ester diet was offered ad libitum.
 The control animals received an amount of food approximately equal to the amount consumed by ketone ester-fed rats that consumed most of their daily rations.
 The rats received a mean of 12 and 15.1 g/kg bw/day of the ketone ester for male and female rats, respectively.
-Animals were observed twice daily for changes in skin, fur, eyes and mucous membranes and respiratory, circulatory, autonomic, central nervous system, somatomotor activity and behavioral patters.
+Animals were observed twice daily for changes in skin, fur, eyes and mucous membranes and respiratory, circulatory, autonomic, central nervous system, somatomotor activity and behavioral patterns.
 Clinical signs were recorded once daily (afternoon observations were also recorded if they differed from the morning observations) and all animals received a detailed clinical examination once a week.
 Each animal was weighed prior to randomization, and before dosing on days 1, 8, 15, 22, 28, and prior to necropsy on day 29.
 Hematology, clinical chemistry and urinalysis parameters were evaluated.
 Gross examinations were conducted on all external surfaces of the body; all orifices; cranial cavity; external surfaces of the brain and spinal cord; nasal cavity and paranasal sinuses; joints; thoracic, abdominal and pelvic cavities; and viscera.
 Organ weights (adrenals, brain, pituitary gland, prostate, heart, spleen, kidneys, liver, thymus, testes, lungs, ovaries, uterus, and seminal vesicles) were recorded and relative weights calculated.
 Histopathological examinations were performed on the liver, kidneys, stomach, duodenum, jejunum, ileum, colon, brain, heart and skeletal muscles.